GLOBAL MARKETS-Stocks, oil rally on Greek plan; dollar falls

 Gains in U.S. markets were broad, with all 10 primary S&P 500 sectors up on the day.

-The U.S. dollar index fell 1 percent against a basket of currencies, while the euro was up 1.3 percent.
+The U.S. dollar index fell 1.5 percent against a basket of currencies, while the euro was up 1.3 percent.
 The yen rose 0.1 percent against the dollar.
+The Aussie dollar was 0.2 percent lower against the greenback after Australia unexpectedly cut interest rates.

-U.S. crude oil futures jumped 5.6 percent, to $52.35 per barrel.
-Over the past four sessions oil is up about 21 percent, the best four-day run for the commodity since January 2009.
-Brent crude added 5 percent to $57.52, boosted by the decline in the dollar as well as encouraging U.S. manufacturing data.
+U.S. crude oil futures jumped 8.8 percent to $53.87 per barrel.
+Over the past four session it is up about 21 percent, the best four-day run for the commodity since January 2009.
+Brent crude added 7.4 percent to $58.80, boosted by the decline in the dollar as well as encouraging manufacturing data in the U.S.

-Gold prices fell 1 percent on the day while silver rose 0.3 percent.
+Gold, seen as a safe-haven investment, fell 0.8 percent on the day while silver rose 1 percent.

 Earlier, Asian shares sagged on growth concerns.
 MSCI's broadest index of Asia-Pacific shares, excluding Japan , dipped 0.2 percent after weak U.S. data added to concerns about the state of the global economy.
 Japan's Nikkei closed down 1.3 percent.
 (Editing by James Dalgleish and Dan Grebler)